HlnnnWnng/High-Performance-Raytracer-Image-Render/README.md

-# Computer Graphics Rendering: Coursework 2
+# High Performance Raytracer Image Render

-This repository contains the source code and supporting files for a raytracer project developed as part of a computer graphics coursework.
+This repository contains the source code and supporting files for a raytracer project.
 The project implements a full-featured raytracer that supports a wide range of rendering techniques—from basic image generation and intersection tests to advanced features like BRDF sampling, depth-of-field effects, and subsurface scattering.

 ## Table of Contents
 - [Overview](#overview)